This wedding favor idea is incredibly easy to customize to match your theme. Here’s how to make your own DIY soap for any occasion!

 Next, add your stamped paper to the front, again using the glue gun to secure.
 Add the smaller ribbon on top and glue in the back once again.
 Try a few different ribbons for added charm!

 Finally, add the finishing touch with a paper flower.
+You can also use 3D scrapbook stickers or embellishments for this part too.

 You’re done!
 Isn’t soap-making easy?
 Make sure you purchase a few trays to corral and display your favors in.